lizfischer/stanfordnottingham/places/content/extras/ode-to-coffee.md

 Dedicated to finding an iteration tolerable
 To our tastes, to your grace
 In order to preserve our energy
-Through lectures on boundary clauses
+Through jet-lagged classes on boundary clauses
-And to aid in enduring the misery of GIS.
+And attempting to understand Beowulf.

 We stopped to smell your glory
 At every proper coffee shop